polterguy/phosphorusfive/core/p5.exp/README.md

 ========

 Puuh, that name was a mouthful.
-However, really, for most practical concerns, if you know some XPath from before, you'll pick up p5 expressions in an hour or two.
-An expression is type-declared as `:x:`, for then to have zero or more "iterators", optionally having a "type declaration" at its end, optionally ending with a conversion of the yielded results.
+However, really, for most practical concerns, if you know some XPath from before, you'll pick up P5 expressions in an hour or two.
+An expression is type-declared as `:x:`, for then to have zero or more iterators, optionally having a type declaration at the end, optionally ending with a conversion of its result.

 Example given.